Choi Jin-sil: Domestic violence

-Suicide
+Death and commemorations

-Choi was found hanged at home at Seoul; the cause of death was deemed to be suicide.
+Choi was found hanged at her home in Seoul; the cause of death was deemed to be suicide.
 Police said that Choi had killed herself at around midnight.
 Her suicide was confirmed by the police.
-She was survived by her two children, her mother and younger brother Choi Jin-Young, who died by suicide a year and a half later.
-Choi's suicide was linked in the media to a temporary 70% increase in suicide in South Korea for about a month after her death; police recorded 700 more suicides in that month than would have been typical statistically.
+She was survived by her two children, her mother and younger brother Choi Jin-young, who died by suicide a year and a half later, reportedly due to being severely affected by her demise.
+Her ex-husband Cho also died by suicide in early 2013 and her last manager, Park, was presumed to die by the same manner later that year.
+Choi's suicide was linked in the media to a temporary 70% increase in suicide in South Korea, for about a month after her death; police recorded 700 more suicides in that month than would have been typical statistically.

 Cause

-On September 8, 2008, Ahn Jae-hwan, the husband of popular comedian Jeong Sun-Hee, was found dead in his car.
+Choi suffered great stress amid rumors circulating on the Internet that she was involved in the suicide of fellow actor Ahn Jae-hwan.
+On September 8, 2008, Ahn, the husband of popular comedian Jeong Sun-hee, was found dead in his car.
 Ahn died by suicide apparently due to distress over mounting debts.
-Jeong and Choi had been close friends for a long time; at his funeral Choi appeared deeply shaken.
-Shortly after, rumours circulated on the web that Choi, as a loan shark, had lent a large sum of money to Ahn.
-On September 22, 2008, Choi sought a police probe into the source of the rumours, calling them groundless.
-On September 28, 2008, police arrested a securities company employee for spreading the rumours.
+Jeong and Choi had been close friends for a long time; at his funeral, Choi appeared deeply shaken.
+Shortly after, rumors circulated on the web that Choi, as a loan shark, had lent a large sum of money to Ahn.
+On September 22, 2008, Choi sought a police probe into the source of the rumors, calling them groundless.
+On September 28, 2008, police arrested a securities company employee for spreading the rumors.

-Choi suffered greater stress amid rumours circulating on the Internet that she was involved in the suicide of fellow actor Ahn Jae-Hwan.

 In response to Choi's death, the South Korean government tried to strengthen a legal push to regulate Internet postings.
-Politicians have reacted by proposing legislation that would impose a more rigorous real name registration requirement on the Internet and more heightened punishment for libelous statements.
+Politicians have reacted by proposing legislation that would impose a more rigorous real name registration requirement on the Internet and heightened punishment for libelous statements.